rdmpage/treebase-studies/README.md

 Run parse-studies.php to read the RSS files for each study, convert to RIS, and try and add missing DOIs via CrossRef.

+## Generate SQL files

+To explore the data I generated an SQL dump of the metadata for the studies, with a separate column for the DOIs I added to help with debugging.
+Dumps of the data are in the data folder.